Germany is battling a dramatic shortage in medicine – DW – 12/20/2022

 Advertisement

 Since they find it hard to swallow tablets, infants are usually given liquid medicine.
-There are also sweet-tasting painkillers and antipyretics containing paracetamol or ibuprofen.
-More than ten million packages are sold in Germany every year, but now the shelves in the Kranich pharmacy are almost empty.
+Sweet-tasting painkillers and fever-reducing drugs containing paracetamol or ibuprofen are also in high demand for this age group.
+More than 10 million packages are sold in Germany every year, but now the shelves in Kaynak's pharmacy are almost empty.
 There are also supply problems with penicillin and liquid antibiotics.

-"If I want 50 packs of a scarce drug, I might actually get only five," says the pharmacist.
+"If I want 50 packs of a scarce drug, I might actually get only five," said Kaynak.

 Desperate parents in Germany have been speaking out on social media for months.
 Tips for alternative home remedies are much sought after.
 But often the only option is a trip to the hospital emergency rooms — which are overwhelmed.